kdelange/Trendanalysis/README.md

 If you want to generate the database again, remove the database and the log files.
 Run trendAnalyse.sh again, all datatypes are added which are on ${TMP}.

 If you want to test with 1 datatype, see https://chronqc.readthedocs.io/en/latest/run_chronqc.html.
 You can run chronQC with the runDateInfo file and the table file.

+trendAnalyse.sh has a `-d` `inputDataType` option.
+Then your are able to only add the data of 1 data type to the database.

-You can play with the different table types.
+You can play with the different graph types.
 Adjust the .json file you use to generate the plots.
 The *.json files are in the /template/ folder in the Trendanalysis repo.

 Then, in the trendAnalyse.sh script, the file templates/reports.sh is sourced.
 In this file the commands are noted so you can generate the report files you like for the data types you want.